Auroras-live/changelog/README.md

  - [Back button behaviour fixed](https://github.com/Auroras-live/issues/issues/7).
 You now have to press back twice to exit the app
  - Day selector on Kp forecast page now has a [different colour](https://github.com/Auroras-live/issues/issues/2) to make it easier to see when you've changed the date
  - Tweaked temperature on the weather page to [avoid confusion](https://github.com/Auroras-live/issues/issues/1) for those who live in areas where the temperature drops below zero
+ - A message is now displayed when loading the data times out.
+Pressing OK will attempt to reload the data

 ## Pebble Watch
 ### 1.0.0